leymandudu/auxillary-projects/README.md

 ## Issues encountered while creating the users
-* The initial public and private key on the project site is corrupt or missing some element and i got this error message;
+* The initial public and private key on the project site is corrupt or missing some element and I got this error message;

         Load key “/home/adeleye/.ssh/id_rsa.pub”: invalid format"